Chief Economist

 Ethanol from sugar was already eligible for this credit; but imported ethanol was arguably the only sugar ethanol that is affordable for this, even with the credit.
 Sugar ethanol eligibility is based on a United Nations climate impact model that considers U.S. corn and soybean production to have a large negative climate impact from land use change – because it generalizes land clearing for row crops in places like Brazil – while it assumes that Brazilian sugar production has limited negative climate impact from land use change because the area devoted to global sugar production has been relatively steady.
 Imported ethanol also benefits from a relatively low U.S. tariff.
 As a result, the only SAF plant currently producing jet fuel from ethanol in the United States will claim credits based on its use of Brazilian sugar ethanol.

 The April 30 guidance is the first time that any grains have been explicitly included in the Section 40B credit, based on the U.S. Department of Energy’s GREET (Greenhouse gases, Regulated Emissions, and Energy use in Technologies) climate model.
 USDA convinced the IRS to accept a so-called “safe haven” in which very specific sets of cropping practices for corn or soybeans would be assumed to reduce GHG.
-Specifically, corn growers must have planted a cover crop last fall, planted that corn without tilling, and use a qualifying “energy-efficient” fertilizer.
+Specifically, corn growers must have planted a cover crop last fall, planted that corn without tilling, and use a qualifying “enhanced efficiency” fertilizer.
 Soybean growers must have planted a cover crop last fall and practiced no-till this planting season.

 Cover crop decisions, of course, were made last fall, tillage decisions have largely been made, and most fertilizer has already been bought or booked, if not already applied.
 As of April 28, two days before this pilot program was announced, 27% of corn and 18% of soybeans had already been planted, according to USDA’s crop progress report, so it is too late for farmers to implement these practices if they haven’t already.
 Those who happened to do what is required for the credit face overwhelming paperwork requirements that dictate very detailed records and documentation of activities that happened months ago, as well as clear segregation of their crop for delivery to the SAF plant.